mprestin77/oci-vgpu-kvm/README.md

 # 4. Oracle Linux 8 Host Setup Steps

-4.1	Copy the downloaded vGPU driver files to the server.
+4.1	Unzip the downloaded vGPU driver file and go to Host_Drivers folder.
+Copy NVIDIA Linux driver NVIDIA-Linux-x86_64-xxx.xx.xx-grid.run to the provisioned compute instance.

 If you are using Oracle Linux 8.7 or later Oracle Linux image, prior to installing NVIDIA driver enable gcc-toolset-11 by running

 scl enable gcc-toolset-11 bash